omer-sm/tamnoon/guides (new)/the state and methods.md

 - `subbed_channels`: Returns a list of the channels the client is currently subscribed to.

 **Tamnoon abstracts this whole process, so you don't need to worry about it.** However, FYI: methods are triggered by the client sending a json object to the server.
-The `update` and `get` methods both expect a field with the key `"key"`, which is a name of a variable in the state. `update` also expects a field with the key `"val"` which is the new value of the variable.
+The `update` and `get` methods both expect a field with the key `"key"`, which is a name of a variable in the state. `update` also expects a field with the key `"value"` which is the new value of the variable.

 ## Custom Methods